Content-Adaptive Pixel Discretization to Improve Model Robustness: Introduction

 \section{Introduction}

-Machine learning models have been used for a large diversity of image classification algorithms.
-These models, however, have been shown to be vulnerable to subtle adversarial attacks~\cite{athalye2017synthesizing,carlini2017towards,roadsigns17,goodfellow2014explaining,kurakin2016adversarial,szegedy2016rethinking} that threaten the safety and real-world practicality of such systems.
-Attacks now range from digital attacks such as the Fast Gradient Sign Method (FGSM)~\cite{goodfellow2014explaining} and Projected Gradient Descent (PGD)~\cite{madry2017towards} to physical-world attacks such as Expectation over Transformation (EoT)~\cite{athalye2017synthesizing} and Robust Physical Perturbations (RP${}_2$)~\cite{roadsigns17} that can generate physical stickers to carry out an attack.
+Machine learning models have been used for a large diversity of tasks including robots, speech recognition systems, and self-driving cars.
+These models, however, have been shown to be vulnerable to subtle adversarial attacks~\cite{athalye2017synthesizing,carlini2017towards,roadsigns17,goodfellow2014explaining,kurakin2016adversarial,szegedy2016rethinking}, threatening the safety and real-world practicality of such systems.

-Understanding how to defend machine learning models remains a challenge despite an increasingly large literature of defense design~\cite{dziugaite2016study,guo2017countering,madry2017towards,wong2020fast,xu2017feature,zhang2019you,zhang2019theoretically,zheng2020efficient}.
-As attack and defense algorithms have evolved over the years, a somewhat patch-work approach has prevented us from closing the gap between what a machine learning model and a human think is important for a small change in an input.
-Adversarial training-based techniques~\cite{madry2017towards,wong2020fast,zhang2019you,zhang2019theoretically,zheng2020efficient} have been effective strategies in increasing robustness, but a large gap between clean accuracy and adversarial accuracy still remains.

-Early approaches to designing defenses to adversarial attack included image preprocessing techniques such as JPEG compression~\cite{das2017keeping,dziugaite2016study,guo2017countering}, color-bit reduction~\cite{guo2017countering,xu2017feature}, and blurring~\cite{xu2017feature}.
-However, one significant limitation of these works is that they did not analyze adaptive attacks that considered the added image preprocessing function.
-In fact, these defenses and many more were broken in subsequent papers with adaptive attacks.
-Typically, such non-differentiable preprocessing defenses can be defeated with a technique known as Backwards Pass Differentiable Approximation (BPDA)~\cite{athalye2018obfuscated}, where in the backwards gradient calculation the preprocessing function is estimated with a differentiable function.
-Oftentimes, the identity function suffices for this purpose~\cite{athalye2018obfuscated}.
-Another intellectual limitation of these defenses is that they aimed to clean up the entire image in the same way without discriminating between the pertinent object and the rest of the background, meaning that some good features of the object were likely destroyed.